 AIM has organized the risk management governance according to the Three Lines of defense Model.
-This model distributes the responsibilities, the tasks and the set of instruments and measures needed to be 'in control' of the organisation.
+This model distributes the responsibilities, the tasks and the set of instruments and measures needed to be 'in control'.
 This model ensures independent monitoring of the risk management activities in the organization by the risk management, compliance and internal audit functions.

-First Line of defense
+· First Line of defence